baileyheit/Spotify_DataScience/project/project.md

     ##    <dbl>
     ## 1      0

-The p-value of the difference between Pop and Rap songs is 0, which means that we can reject the null hypothesis that there is not a difference between the mean popularities of songs that are Pop versus Rap.
-The data provides convincing evidence that there is a difference in mean popularities of songs that in the Pop genre versus the Rap genre.
+The p-value of the difference between the popularity of Pop and Rap songs is 0%, which is the proportion of observations that are at least as extreme or more extreme than the observed difference in means (6.15).
+Since 0% is less than a significance level of 5%, the null hypothesis is rejected, meaning that the data provides convincing evidence that there is a difference in mean popularities of songs that are Pop versus Rap.

 #### Popularity Difference Between High Energy and Low Energy